Creating Metadata Fields

 To edit a metadata field

-1. In Library Administrator, go to Manage Schemas > Metadata Fields.
+1. In Web Client, go to Administration Panel > Library Configuration > Metadata Fields.